ahonn/stone-complier/README.md

-# stone
+# stone-complier

-A simple programming language with TypeScript.
+A simple programming language(stone) with TypeScript.